JMAConsulting/obiaa/wp-content/uploads/civicrm/ext/mjwshared/docs/refunds.md

 If supported by the payment processor (eg. Stripe) you can issue a full or partial refund from within CiviCRM.

-It is enabled by default via the setting `mjwshared_refundpaymentui` which can be found at *Administer->CiviContribute->Stripe Settings: Enable refund payment via UI?*
+It is enabled by default via the setting `mjwshared_refundpaymentui` which can be found at *Administer->CiviContribute->Payment Shared Settings: Enable refund payment via UI?*

 It allows you to issue refunds for `Completed` payments.